WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 How Do I Create a Shortcode for a Custom Form in WordPress?

 Installing a plugin is the quickest way to create a shortcode for a custom form.
-However, you can also create such shortcodes manually, but this might be hard to do if you don’t feel comfortable writing code.
+However, you can also create a WordPress custom shortcode, but this might be hard to do if you don’t feel comfortable writing code.

 The process is similar regardless of the method you choose.
 You must create a custom shortcode file, specify its function, define its layout, and ensure you can manipulate its content.